The UKCBC Board of Governors

 Professor Jane Longmore

-Professor Jane Longmore joined Southampton Solent University in November 2007 and was appointed Deputy Vice-Chancellor (Academic) in January 2010 with the responsibility for learning, teaching, research and innovation.
+Previously she was the Deputy Vice-Chancellor (Academic) at Solent University where she had responsibility for learning, teaching, research and innovation, including the establishment of the University’s work with the National Health Service.
 She is Professor of Urban History and is currently editing a British Academy-funded study of eighteenth-century Liverpool.

 Professor Longmore has worked in a wide range of universities across nearly three decades, holding roles in both teaching and academic management.
 She pursues her interest in pedagogy at a national level, most recently as a member of the Expert Group advising on the development of the Teaching Excellence Framework.
 She also sits on the QAA's Advisory Committee on Degree-Awarding Powers.
 With a strong commitment to widening educational opportunity, she is a Director of the University Vocational Awards Council and Chair of the Sussex Learning Network.
 For the past two years she has co-convened the HE Employer Apprenticeship trailblazer, a national consortium of 116 English higher education institutions and related organisations which has secured approval for the Academic Professional apprenticeship standard.